wences-sanchez/Knowledge-Base/pages/Implement – What's Up on the Field%3F – Tic-Tac-Toe – JetBrains Academy (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- About Dynamic typing in .python #card
+	- About Dynamic typing in .python #car
 		- Dynamic vs. Static typingPython is a dynamically and strongly typed language.
 Dynamic typing means that only runtime objects (values) have a type, but not the variables that store them.
 You are able to store several values of different types in a single variable during your code execution and no errors will occur.

 		  The following code is totally valid: